jim108dev/pebble-flashcards/README.md

 # Pebble Flashcards

-This is a learning project in order to create a simple Pebble app.
-It displays (text-based) flashcards and collects interactive feedback.
+This is a learning project in order to create a simple Pebble app, which displays (text-based) flashcards and collects interactive feedback.
 The feedback is evaluated with python and a new set of questions is prepared.

+The Pebble app works without a smartphone.
+The data is exchanged with a pc.
+Necessary functions for this exchange can be found in [pebble-pc-communication-example](https://github.com/jim108dev/pebble-pc-communication-example).

 ## Screenshots